slaterhaus/kiddo-pi/README.md

 - `--download-whisper`: Download the Whisper model for offline use

 ### Voice Output Arguments
-- `--voice-output`: Enable voice output using pyttsx3 text-to-speech
+- `--voice-output`: Enable voice output using gTTS (Google Text-to-Speech)

 Examples: